bwreid/pursuit-interview-lesson/lesson.md

 - [ ] Open and then fork this [Repl.it](https://replit.com/@WReidPlayground/PF-LS-Reduce).

-- [ ] With whatever time remains, take a look at the `data/products.js` and `data/quantities.js` files inside the **Repl.it**.
-With a neighbor or on your own, answer the warmup questions presented there.
+- [ ] With a neighbor or on your own, answer the warmup questions presented in the Repl.

 ---

 ## Learning Objectives

-By the end of this in-person lesson, you will be able to:
+By the end of this lesson, you will be able to:

 - Explain how the `.reduce()` method accumulates values from an array into a single value.
 - Solve data aggregation problems using the `.reduce()` method.